Maxr1998/ModernAndroidPreferences/README.md

 ![Build status](https://img.shields.io/github/workflow/status/Maxr1998/ModernAndroidPreferences/Build%20library%20and%20test%20app)
 ![License](https://img.shields.io/github/license/Maxr1998/ModernAndroidPreferences)

-Android Preferences defined through Kotlin DSL, shown in a RecyclerView.
+Android preferences in Kotlin DSL, displayed in a RecyclerView.

-_No XML, no awful PreferenceManager, Fragments or styling problems, no more ListView._ :tada:
+_No XML, no troubles with PreferenceManager, Fragments, or styling, no more ListView._ :tada:

 #### Code example
 ```Kotlin